PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

       - Egress
     ```

-2.  **Default Allow Policies:** The operator creates these baseline policies when `DefaultNetworkPolicy` is enabled:
+2.  **Default Allow Policies:** The operator creates these baseline policies when `DefaultNetworkPolicy` is "true":

     ```yaml
     # API Server egress for all components